Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Go-Kart Camber: The Ultimate Guide

-Go-kart set up is a crucial to success.
+Your go-kart setup is a crucial to success, and camber is just one aspect of the many variables you can change.
 If you want to be competitive, you need to know how to tune your tires in order to get the most out of them.
-You don’t need to have a lot of knowledge about tires in order to do this, just the right knowledge.
 But what is go-kart camber?

 This setting means that the top parts of the two front tires will be closer together.
-From the front view, it will look like the tops of the tires are pointing towards each other.
+From the front view, it will look like the tops of the tires are pointing towards each other, with the bottoms of the tires pointing outwards (like this: / \ ).

-In this setting, the bottoms of the tires will be closer together.
-When you are looking from the front of the kart, the top halves of the front tires will be pointing away from each other.
+With this setting, the bottoms of the tires will be closer together.
+When you are looking from the front of the kart, the top halves of the front tires will be pointing away from each other (like this: \ / ).
+This rarely offers an advantage.

 When To Adjust Your Go-Kart Camber

-Camber is a setting that can be played around with a lot, and there are various factors that affect the amount of grip you get from your camber settings.
-As a general guideline, you can follow this rule: Positive camber is equal to more contact, which creates more grip.
-Negative camber means less contact, and less grip.
+Camber is a setting you can play around with a lot as a kart owner, and there are various factors that affect the amount of grip you get from your camber settings.
+As a general guideline, it’s best to run a slight negative camber in karting, but the exact setup you should run will depend on a wide variety of factors.

-If it’s raining and there’s a wet track with very little grip on it, your camber can be set to a neutral position or even into the positive values.
+If it’s raining and the track is offering very little grip, your camber can be set to a neutral position or even into the positive values.
 This will create a larger contact patch between the tires and the track, which will give you more front-end grip.

 It gets more complicated when you consider the grip levels on track though.
-If you are on a high grip circuit, you might have issues with the rear of the kart sliding, or your tires overheating if you are running high camber levels.
-In this case, reducing the contact area will actually help you.
+If you are on a high grip circuit, you might have issues with the rear of the kart sliding, or your tires overheating if you are running lots of positive camber.
+In this case, reducing the contact area (by adding more negative camber) will actually help you.

-If you are looking for a higher top end speed on your kart, setting your camber to a more negative setting will help you to achieve that.
-This means that there is less contact between the tires and the track, and therefore less friction and drag slowing the kart down on the straights.
-This will also help your karts on the exits of corners, and you will be able to accelerate faster and earlier out of corners.
+If you are looking for a higher top speed, setting your camber to a more negative setting will help you to achieve that.
+This means that there is less contact between the tires and the track, and therefore less friction and rolling resistance slowing the kart down on the straights.

 So, if you are running in a low horsepower category where all the karts struggle to get to a higher speed on the straights, setting the camber to a negative value could give you a big advantage.
 On the other hand, if you are running a high-speed kart like a KZ, setting your camber to a positive setting for higher grip will be advantageous.

-So essentially, by altering the camber, you are changing the way the front end grips the circuit.
-Neutral camber for example, will give the kart more precise turn in during a corner, but it might oversteer slightly throughout the corner and be a bit less stable on the exit when accelerating.
+Essentially, by altering the camber, you are changing the way the front end grips the track.
+Neutral camber, for example, will give the kart more precise turn in during a corner, but it might oversteer slightly throughout the corner and be a bit less stable on the exit when accelerating.

 If you set the camber to a negative setting in comparison, the kart will grip less when turning into corners, and you might find that you will need to turn into corners earlier in order to hit your apex.
 On the other hand, the rear of the kart will be planted on the exit of the corner, and you can accelerate earlier and faster out of the corner.